hillc255/YelpCamp/readme.md

 Name:  YelpCamp

-* YelpCamp is a Node.js web application using Express framework.
+* YelpCamp is a Node.js web application using Express framework deployed to Heraku/MLab.
 * Application allows users to share a campground image and experience.
 * Additional features were optional and developed with the help of separate slides and video tutorials.